brianjhaller/CS-pedagogical-repo/1-create-server/README.md

 Anonymous ones are very similar to regular anonymous JS functions.
 These use ES6 fat arrow notation and take the request and response objects as parameters: `(req, res) => { YOUR_MIDDLEWARE_FUNCTIONALITY_HERE }`.

 We want our middleware functionality for this to be serving our home page.
 So we can use `res.sendFile` and `path.resolve` to send it.
+Let's also attach a status of 200, which means the file has been sent successfully.

+Note that you can only send one response per request!
+Using `res.sendStatus` or `res.sendFile` and then adding a `res.send` or `res.json` later in the same middleware chain will ensure your data is not being properly sent from server to client.

 ```
 app.get('/', (req, res) => {
-    return res.sendFile(path.resolve(__dirname, 'index.html'));
+    return res.status(200).sendFile(path.resolve(__dirname, 'index.html'));
 })
 ```